hansaskov/view/README.md

 - [x] Web support
 - [x] Sign up with email and password.
 - [x] Login with email and password.
+- [ ] Upgrade to use tsx.
+Wait for new update
 - [ ] Send emails.
 - [ ] Password reset.
 - [ ] Upload photos